SquadcastHub/squadcasthub.github.io/pages/mydoc/de-deuplication_rules.md

 }
 ```

-To de-duplicate any incoming alert when:
+To deduplicate any incoming alert when:

 - The `metric` matches the regular expression `^disk.*`
 - The `past` incident `metric` and the `current` event `metric` are the same